Last Updated on

-Termed as extremely ideal for delivery, this is where the baby’s head points to the birthing canal and the chin is tucked into the chest, facing the mother’s back.
+Termed as ideal for delivery, this is where the baby’s head points to the birthing canal and the chin is tucked into the chest, facing the mother’s back.
 Attained generally around the 32–36 weeks of pregnancy, the baby will stay in the same position until delivery.
-Sometimes the chin maybe tucked outward instead of towards the chest which the doctor can feel on inspection.
+Sometimes, the chin may be tucked outward instead of towards the chest which the doctor can feel on inspection.
 In certain cases, the arms could also be along the head pointing to the canal.

 This position is quite similar to the previous position.
 The only difference is that the baby is facing the mother’s stomach in this case.
-This is also called the face-up position since the baby’s face would be seen first on delivery, instead of the back of its head.
+This is also called the face-up position, since the baby’s face would be seen first on delivery, instead of the back of its head.
 Most babies turn to the anterior position prior to delivery, but other babies do not.
-In such cases, labour could extend for longer durations, leading to complications or even needing a C-section.
+In such cases, labour could extend for a longer duration, leading to complications or even needing a C-section.

 Exactly opposite to the previous two positions, this is where the baby’s buttocks are pointing to the birth canal and head points upwards.
 4 out of 100 deliveries have this position.
 The babies legs could be folded at the knees, could be straight up touching its face, or even straight down right at the birth canal.
 Each of these positions carries a risk with the umbilical cord, resulting in potential damage to the baby.

 In this position, the baby lies on its side inside the womb.
 The doctor can observe this by feeling the shoulder of the baby.
 This position, too, carries the risk of umbilical cord prolapse and might need C-section if the baby fails to attain an optimal position.
 Certain times, the baby can be rotated manually or use a vacuum to an ideal position and then proceed with natural birth.